RJoshi141/lumon/README.md

 The **Lumon Interface** is an independent project inspired by the world of *Severance*.
 All rights to the show and its intellectual property belong to their respective owners.

 ---

-> **"Your mind must remain pure.
-The numbers are speaking."**

-Happy refining!
-**– The Lumon Interface Development Team**

----

-Let me know if you need further refinements or additional sections for this README! 😊